-The final copy of the thesis must be prepared and submitted according to the University guidelines for Electronic Theses and Dissertations (ETD).
-A hard copy of the final thesis should be provided to each member of the advisory committee and to the Department of Human Genetics.
+The final copy of the M.S. thesis must be prepared and submitted according to the University guidelines for Electronic Theses and Dissertations (ETD).

 M.S.
 IN GENETIC COUNSELING

 (A Ph.D. in Human Genetics with a focus on genetic counseling is available.
 Please see the Ph.D. in Human Genetics section for further information.)